 Benadryl With Alcohol

-Benadryl is an over the counter antiseptic commonly used for cold and flu symptoms.
+Benadryl is an over the counter antiseptic commonly used for cold and flu symptoms some combine with alcohol.
 It is also known as butane, bug oil or camphor.
 It is made from the leaves of the cyperus rotundus plant, which grows wild across many parts of Europe and Asia.
 Dried leaves and stems are gathered daily for use as a therapeutic remedy in households throughout Europe.
 Its bitter taste makes it less preferable than some prescription and over the counter medications.

 BENADRYL with alcohol can cause serious side effects, such as confusion and drowsiness. mixing benadryl with alcohol will only amplify these undesirable side effects and can even impair a person’s daytime functioning significantly.
 This is especially dangerous if it involves tasks, like operating heavy equipment or driving, which require alertness.
 In addition, Benadryl with alcohol is not recommended as a first choice for individuals suffering from high blood pressure, seizures, glaucoma, and alcoholic dementia.
 Moreover, mixing benadryl with alcohol is contraindicated for pregnant women and for people who have a history of seizures or convulsions.